 Baseline cause-specific survival

 {?
-CANTRANce will model time from disease incidence to cause-specific death using the same statistical procedure used to model time from study start to disease incidence in the previous section:

-CANTRANce again assumes an exponential process for the baseline cause-specific survival curve, with the option of applying modifications (e.g. relative risks or hazard ratios) for specified covariates. }
+CANTRANce will model time from clinical incidence to cause-specific death in the absence of other-cause death assuming an exponential process for the baseline cause-specific survival curve, with the option of applying modifications (e.g. relative risks or hazard ratios) for specified covariates.
+If you have survival data by covariate groups but not for the population as a whole, arbitrarily choose a group to serve as the baseline; statistics by covariate group will be entered in the next section.}

 Parameter for baseline cause-specific survival curve

 {?
-Select one survival parameter to describe incidence-free survival: k-year survival, mean survival, median survival, or a mortality rate. k-year survival refers to the proportion of people surviving the disease of interest k years following time of incidence.
+Select one survival parameter to describe cause-specific survival: k-year survival, mean survival, median survival, or a mortality rate. k-year survival refers to the proportion of people surviving the disease of interest k years following time of clinical incidence.
 If you choose k-year survival, you must specify the “k” below.}

 [String]